dbroeglin/azure-rails-starter/README.md

 # Azure Developer CLI (azd) Rails on Azure starter with Bicep and Postgresql

-A starter blueprint for getting your Rails application up on Azure using [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) (azd).
-The Rails application is deployed in Azure Container Apps and uses an Azure Postgresql database.
+A starter blueprint for getting your Rails application up and running on Azure using [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) (azd).
+The Rails application is deployed in an Azure Container App and uses an Azure Postgresql database.
 The starter uses Infrastructure as Code assets in [Bicep](https://aka.ms/bicep) to get your application up and running quickly.

-The rails application has been created by running the following command:

-    rails new --database=postgresql --name=azure-rails-starter src
-    rm -rf src/.git

 The following assets have been provided: